reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 // To generate a selector for a specific query argument, call `select(theQueryArg)`.
 // In this case, the users query has no params, so we don't pass anything to select() export const selectUsersResult = extendedApiSlice.endpoints.getUsers.select()
+// highlight-start

-const selectUsersData = createSelector( selectUsersResult, usersResult => usersResult.data
+const selectUsersData = createSelector( selectUsersResult, result => result.data ?? initialState
 )
+// highlight-end

+export const selectCurrentUser = (state: RootState) => {
+  const currentUsername = selectCurrentUsername(state)
+  if (currentUsername) {
+    return selectUserById(state, currentUsername)
+  }
+}

 // highlight-start
 export const { selectAll: selectAllUsers, selectById: selectUserById } =
-  usersAdapter.getSelectors(state => selectUsersData(state) ?? initialState)
+  usersAdapter.getSelectors(selectUsersData)
 // highlight-end
 ```

 We've added a `transformResponse` option to the `getUsers` endpoint.
-It receives the entire response data body as its argument, and should return the actual data to be cached.
+It receives the entire response data body as its argument (in this case, a `User[]` array), and should return the actual data to be cached.
 By calling `usersAdapter.setAll(initialState, responseData)`, it will return the standard `{ids: [], entities: {}}` normalized data structure containing all of the received items.
+We need to tell TS that we're now returning that `EntityState<User, string>` data as the actual contents of the cache entry's `data` field.

 The `adapter.getSelectors()` function needs to be given an "input selector" so it knows where to find that normalized data.
 In this case, the data is nested down inside the RTK Query cache reducer, so we select the right field out of the cache state.
+To make things consistent, we can write a `selectUsersData` selector that falls back to the initial empty normalized state if we haven't yet fetched the data.

 ### Normalized vs Document Caches